soundglade/aimlab/README.md

 - `/console` - Development REPL environment and utilities
 - `/docs` - Documentation for the project
 - `/scripts` - On-off utility scripts for various project tasks
-- `/tests` - Unit and integration tests
+- `/tests` - Unit and manual tests

-### Cursor Rules

-The `/.cursor/rules` directory contains special markdown documents (`.mdc` files) that provide guidance for both AI assistants and human developers:

-- [Design Principles](/.cursor/rules/design-principles.mdc) - Core design philosophy and aesthetic guidelines
-- [UI Components](/.cursor/rules/ui-components.mdc) - Component usage and UI pattern guidelines
-- [Project Architecture](/.cursor/rules/project-architecture.mdc) - Technical implementation and code organization

-These documents serve as living documentation for the project's design system and development practices.

 ### Scripts